redox-os/book/src/porting-applications.md

 make r.recipe-name
 ```

-To test your recipe, run:
+To test your recipe in Orbital, run:

 ```sh
 make qemu
 ```

-If you want to test from terminal, run:
+If you want to test only in the terminal, run:

 ```sh
 make qemu gpu=no
 ```

-If the build process was successful the recipe will be packaged and don't give errors.
+If the build process was successful the recipe may be packaged and don't give errors (sometimes you need to fix packaging errors).

 If you want to insert this recipe permanently in your QEMU image, add your recipe name below the last item in `[packages]` on your TOML config (`config/x86_64/your-config.toml`, for example).